Detroit Police Scanner Encryption: Motor City's Information Blackout

 Fox 2 Detroit / WXYZ

-Local TV stations that once dispatched crews based on scanner traffic now wait for official notifications—often missing critical early footage.
+Local TV stations that once sent crews based on scanner traffic now wait for official notification, often arriving after the critical early moments of a scene.

 The Cost of Records